ValerianFbergen/remover/README.md

 # FAQ

+- can't run it on windows

+Make sure you have Python 3 installed.
+You cannot launch the file directly, call it from cmd.exe

+- can't run it on linux/unix/bsd/darwin

+sudo chmod +x remover.py

 - Help can't delete ~$WRL1969.tmp!

-MS Office temp files have "system" attribute, you need to call remover.py from cmd.exe run as admin.
+MS Office temp files have "system" attribute, you need to sudo/runas admin remover.py

 - Can i accidentaly rm -rf / myself?